 Prerequisite: MILS-301 with a minimum grade of C.

 In this course, students are assigned the duties and responsibilities of an Army staff officer and must apply the fundamental principles of training, training management, the Army writing style and military decision making.
 Students will plan, execute and asses ROTC training and recruiting events; study the special trust proposed to Army Officers by the US Constitution and the President; study how Army values and leader ethics are applied today; and study the Army officer's role and career in the US Army today.

-Prerequisites: MILS-301 minimum grade of C and MILS-302 minimum grade of C.
+Prerequisite: MILS-301 with a minimum grade of C and MILS-302 with a minimum grade of C.

 MILS-312.
 Leadership In A Complex World.
 3 Hours.

 This course explores the dynamics of leading in the complex situations of current military operations in the contemporary operating environment (COE).
 You will examine differences in customs and courtesies, military law, principles of war, and rules of engagement in the face of international terrorism.
 You also explore aspects of interacting with non-government organizations, civilians on the battlefield, and host nation support.
 The course places significant emphasis on preparing you for future training, and your first unit of assignment.